ohassanaly/hemapex/README.md

 ## Hematology API extract (hemapex)

-For research purpose, ICHC team fills databases in REDCAP.
-One of them focuses on myeloma patients.
+For research purpose, ICHC team fills databases in [REDCAP](https://project-redcap.org/).
+This project aims to automatically extract some of the main elements of hematology patients care such as treatments or relapses in order to avoid chronophagous manual review.

+Automatic extraction uses API calls to LLM providers such as OpenAI or Google Gemini.
+We built a framework for retrieving structured output in this project (mainly built upon [Pydantic](https://docs.pydantic.dev/latest/))<br>
+The LLM API is given a _prompt instruction_ + a _patient clinical text_ + a _structured output schema_ and generates a _structured JSON_ as output.

+Textual data were extracted from patients Electronic Medical Record (EMR) using the package _registro_ (developped by ICHC team).
+This package mostly scraps EMRs from [Tasy software](https://www.philips.com/a-w/about/news/media-library/20180726-Philips-Tasy-Electronic-Medical-Record-EMR.html) and aims to extend to the different softwares used at ICHC.

+The results were assessed with a comparison with a gold standard.
+The current REDCAP databases were used as a first labelled data source to evaluate the performances of our method.
+A manueal review of clinical notes would however provide a more robust gold standard.

+This project was developped based on hematology data.
+It is somehow specific to those diseases context ; in particular the structured pydantic Models and the prompt instructions.
+However, its general methods for extracting structured information based on textual documents may be extended to any fields.
+_________

+### Myeloma care trajectory

+One of the databses focuses on myeloma patients.
 Myeloma implies a complex care.
 Typical care trajecory is described below in portuguese.
-This project aims to automatically extract some of the main elements of care such as treatments or relapses in order to avoid chronophagous manual review.

-Textual data was extracted from patients EMR using package registro (developped by ICHC team)

-REDCAP database was used as labelled data to evaluate the performances of our method.

-This project was developped based on myeloma data.
-It is somehow specific to this disease context but may be extended to other diseases.
-_________

-### Myeloma care trajectory

 Tem muitos esquemas de tratamento possíveis.